 Other times I have to adopt a different method compared to someone with full hand use.
 Not being able to lift my arms up and moving my hands by crawling with my fingers across a surface, means I have to be very organised in my technique. e.g. Always painting an item or adding delicate details from the top down so I don’t drag my hands over these areas.

-These hand made items then go on sale in my Etsy UK shop (OhHowLovelyGifts) to raise funds for three charities that support adults living with MD.
+These hand made items then go on sale in my Etsy UK shop (OhHowLovelyGifts) to raise funds for two charities that support adults living with MD.
 (You can find out all about them on this website).

 I work with my personal (care) assistants who do a lot of the practical things for me.
 They find the materials I want, pass me items, open bottles, cut tape and feed things through my die cutting machine.
 Describing what I need is very tiring so it can take me many days to make a greeting card – often over a few weeks.
 It might be slow going but it’s incredibly rewarding for both of us.

 When I lost the ability to breathe on my own and started using a ventilator, the nose piece kept blowing my paper and art materials across the table!
 It’s funny the first time round but not when your working with fine powders!!

 I would encourage anyone to have a go at paper crafting because of all the benefits it can bring.
 Creating art is good for the mind, gives a sense of accomplishment and is immensely enjoyable .

-The three charities I’m supporting are:
+The charities I’m supporting are: